festech/dogex/README.md

   - browse the limitless variant of doges
   - and make them twist!

-> After seing the Dogex, nothing is normal back again.
-Perfect! *****

-> /Doge Magazine/

-### Ups, something is missing!
+>This is just an example project preapared for the CaseWeek workshop purpose

-After the CaseWeek event, we will put the notes regarding our workshop right in here :)
+**After the CaseWeek event, we will put the notes regarding our workshop right in here :)**

 NJoy!